byebyeseaice/byebyeseaice.github.io/_posts/2018-08-13-welcome-to-the-blog.md

 layout:     post
 title:      Welcome to my blog
 date:       2018-08-13
-summary:    Introduction to this blog
+summary:    Introducing this blog and my thoughts on the collapse of human civilization.
 categories: collapse
 ---